GodotVR/godot_openvr/README.md

 License
 -------
 Note that the source in this repository is licensed by the MIT license model.
 This covers only the source code in this repository.

 Both Godot and OpenVR have their own license requirements.
 See their respective git repositories for more details.

+The subfolder `assets` contains third party assets.
+See license files in those subfolders for additional license details

 About this repository
 ---------------------